Golfing on Kauai (North and East sides)

 Starting from the northernmost course is the Makai Golf Club, (808) 826-1912.
 This is a Troon Golf course.
 The Makai course cost is $305 for a morning tee time and $149 after 12:00 P.M.
 There is also a 9-Hole course called the Woods (not included in recent renovation) and the tee time is $69.
 In Hawaii’s tradition of catering to the Keiki (children), Keiki ages 6-15 play free with a paying adult on both the Makai and Woods course.
 TIP: If you are staying in Princeville be prepared to give your address and ask for the Princeville lodging rate which is $245. www.makaigolf.com

 Only a couple miles south is the Prince course, which is currently closed.
-It is a links style course designed by Robert Trent Jones Jr. The course was closed in 2014 and is due to reopen in 2019.
+It is a links style course designed by Robert Trent Jones Jr. The course was closed in 2014 and has still not reopened.
 The following is the rates before the course closed: Tee times are $250.
 If you are a guest staying in Princeville the rate is $180 for morning tee times and $165 after 12 noon.
 Want to do something fun with the kids then take them to the Mini Prince Par 3 course.
 It is 6 holes ranging from 48 to 91 yards.
 Adults are $15 and includes complimentary use of clubs.
 Keike up to age 17 are free with a paying adult or $5 without paying adult and also get complimentary use of clubs.
 The Mini Prince opens at 4:00 P.M. daily.

 Wailua Golf Course